-EL27568 is part of the CKA Resources Pty Limited's (CKA) Ooratippra Project.
-CKA purchased the project in 2011 from Acacia Minerals Pty Limited, a wholly owned subsidiary of Equator Resources Limited.
-The transfer was approved by the department on 31/10/2012.
-The Ooratippra Project covers approximately 1,800 square kilometres straddling the Sandover Highway approximately 300 kilometres northeast of Alice Springs.
+EL27526 is part of CKA's Ooratippra Project purchased in 2011 from Acacia Minerals Pty Limited, wholly owned by Equator Resources Limited.
+The transfer was approved by the Mines Department on 31/10/2011.
+The Ooratippra Project covers approximately 1,220 square kilometres (during 2015) straddling the Sandover Highway approximately 300 kilometres northeast of Alice Springs.

-During year 3 CKA reduced EL27568 by 24 blocks this report details exploration undertaken on the relinquished ground for the duration it was held.
+During year 6 CKA reduced EL27526 by 34 blocks and this report details exploration undertaken on the relinquished ground for the duration it was held.

 In 2010 the previous owner of the Ooratippra project ELs, NT Resources Ltd, applied for and was awarded a 'bringing forward discovery' geophysics collaboration with the NT Government for the Ooratippra project.
 A 1km spaced gravity survey was completed by NT Resources as set out in the collaboration.
-A total of 56 stations were taken within the relinquished ground.
+A total of 112 stations were taken within the relinquished ground.
+Anomaly Q was identified.